gary-liguoliang/gary-liguoliang.github.io/_posts/2020-03-29-use-queue-xml-in-google-tasks.md

-We got a service that has an HTTP request rate limit: less than 1 message per 10 seconds. we don't use this service frequently, but when we use it, we send two requests sequentially, as expected, we recevied few `http 429`.
+We got a service that has an HTTP request rate limit: less than 1 message per 10 seconds. we don't use this service frequently, but when we use it, we send two requests sequentially, as expected, we received few `http 429` errors.

-we want to use Google Tasks to control the rate.
+I kind of agree that it's my responsibility to control the rate, but I don't want to let my code aware of these constraints, so we decided to let Google Tasks control the rate.

 **First try**